snapserv/action-container-builder/README.md

   `build_context`.

 ### Publish Phase

+- `publish`: Boolean, can be set to `true` or `false`, defaults to `true`.
+Specifies if the publish phase should be executed or skipped.

 - `tags`: Comma-separated list of tags which should always be added when publishing the image to your target registry.